 Dr. Miguel Marino has a faculty appointment in the OHSU-PSU School of Public Health as an Associate Professor in the Biostatistics programs.
 In this role, his work includes mentoring students and serving on the biostatistics comprehensive exam committee and the Community Engagement Committee.

-Miguel Marino’s research interest lies in population-based studies using large administrative observational data sources and electronic health records.
-He focuses on development and implementation of novel statistical methodology to address complexities associated with the use of electronic health records to study changes in policy, validation of the electronic reords as a reliable source for observation studies, and design and analysis of cluster-based randomized trials.
-Marino is also involved in the development of new cardiometabolic risk prediction models for preventive health maintenance and the study of the effect of workplace interventions on sleep and cardiometabolic outcomes.
-Marino is also the lead biostatistician for the national evaluation of the Agency for Healthcare Research & Quality initiative called EvidenceNOW: Advancing Heart Health in Primary Care.
+In addition to his contributions to the OHSU-PSU School of Public Health (SPH), Dr. Marino is a faculty member in the OHSU School of Medicine’s Department of Family Medicine.
+His research interest lies in population-based studies using large administrative observational data sources and electronic health records.
+He focuses on development and implementation of novel statistical methodology to address complexities associated with the use of electronic health records to study changes in health policy, health disparities and social determinants of health, validation of the electronic records as a reliable source for observation studies, and design and analysis of cluster-based randomized trials.
+Dr. Marino is also the lead biostatistician for the national evaluation of the Agency for Healthcare Research & Quality initiative called EvidenceNOW: Advancing Heart Health in Primary Care.

 B.S., University of California Los Angeles 2004

 Awards and Honors

 - 2013, Junior Researchers Workshop Travel Award, Eastern North American Region, International Biometric Society

 - 2012, HSPH Robert Wood Johnson Foundation Seed Grant Award

 - 2010, Harvard School of Public Health Teaching Assistant Award